schleuder/schleuder-web/README.md

 ## Usage

+1. `bundle exec rails server`
-Log into the webinterface with email root@localhost and password "slingit!".
+1. Log into the webinterface with email root@localhost and password "slingit!".

-To create a list either use the webinterface or execute:
-`./bin/schleuder-newlist`

-Receive its public key by sending a sendkey-request: `./bin/schleuder listname-sendkey@hostname < email`.

-Send messages to the list as known: `./bin/schleuder listname@hostname < email`.

 ## Limitations